MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-deviceinstallation.md

 If you enable this policy setting, members of the Users group may install new drivers for the specified device setup classes.
 The drivers must be signed according to Windows Driver Signing Policy, or be signed by publishers already in the TrustedPublisher store.

-If you disable or do not configure this policy setting, only members of the Administrators group are allowed to install new device drivers on the system.
+If you disable or don't configure this policy setting, only members of the Administrators group are allowed to install new device drivers on the system.

 <!--/Description-->